Pylons/pyramid/docs/narr/hooks.rst

 Ordering View Derivers
 ~~~~~~~~~~~~~~~~~~~~~~

-By default, every new view deriver is added between the ``decorated_view``
+By default, every new view deriver is added between the ``decorated_view`` and
-and ``rendered_view`` built-in derivers.
-It is possible to customize this
+``rendered_view`` built-in derivers.
+It is possible to customize this ordering
-ordering using the ``over`` and ``under`` options.
-Each option can use the
+using the ``over`` and ``under`` options.
+Each option can use the names of
-names of other view derivers in order to specify an ordering.
-There should
+other view derivers in order to specify an ordering.
+There should rarely be a
-rarely be a reason to worry about the ordering of the derivers.
-Both ``over``
+reason to worry about the ordering of the derivers.

-and ``under`` may also be iterables of constraints.
-For either option, if one
+Both ``over`` and ``under`` may also be iterables of constraints.
+For either
-or more constraints was defined, at least one must be satisfied or a
+option, if one or more constraints was defined, at least one must be satisfied,
-:class:`pyramid.exceptions.ConfigurationError` will be raised.
-This may be
+else a :class:`pyramid.exceptions.ConfigurationError` will be raised.
+This may
-used to define fallback constraints if another deriver is missing.
+be used to define fallback constraints if another deriver is missing.

 It is not possible to add a view deriver under the ``mapped_view`` as the
 :term:`view mapper` is intimately tied to the signature of the user-defined